Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-SQLite is a serious option for 1-instance production applications.
+SQLite is a serious option for single-instance production applications.
 With WAL mode, optimised pragmas, Litestream, and optionally LiteFS or rqlite for HA, it covers cases many teams assume require PostgreSQL.
 The operational advantage is huge: no DB server, no network, no permissions, no complex backup.
-For massive write-heavy loads or multi-instance-writing, Postgres remains correct.
-But for the huge majority of small-to-medium apps, starting with SQLite and growing to Postgres only if really needed is a pragmatic strategy.
+For the vast majority of small-to-medium apps, starting with SQLite and growing to Postgres only if really needed is the correct pragmatic strategy.